sevagh/ElectroPARTYogram/doc/MUMT307.md

 In ElectroPARTYogram, my goal was to analyze the rhythm and beat structure of input audio in real-time and generate some form of visual effects based on the results.
 I decided to use the [BTrack](https://github.com/adamstark/BTrack) real-time beat tracking algorithm as the core of the app.

+#### Try it yourself

+If you own an Android phone with an ARM v8 processor (if it's recent it should), you can try to install the signed APK I've released on GitHub: https://github.com/sevagh/ElectroPARTYogram/releases/tag/v0.0

+Usage: launch the app, allow it audio recording permissions, put your phone near a source of music, and press the play button.

 ### Examples

 Clips were recorded with the following equipment: